 For me the choice is simple

 Old Retweets are the very essence of Twitter.
-Sometimes I will use a new RT when I'm in a big hurry and just want to be sure at least some of my followers will see a retweet.
-But this is usually when I really don't care about enough about it to give it special treatment, or when the tweet is so densely or specifically worded that I really can't easily condense it down to something that I can fit a comment within.
+Sometimes I will use a new RT when I'm in a big hurry and just want to be sure at least some of my followers will see a tweet.
+But this is usually when I really don't care enough about it to give it special treatment, or when the tweet is so densely or specifically worded that I really can't easily condense it down to something that I can fit a comment into.
+Alas, if the tweet was from earlier in the day, only those who don't follow the original tweeter are even going to see my recommendation.
+Again, for me, this aspect of the issue is a massive fail.
+It impedes our ability to recommend things to our friends, or those who rely on us as a filter of news and information.

 As for you, well…